PerseusDL/ArabicBetacode/README.md

 * Library of Congress Romanization of Arabic
 * Simplified transliteration (essentially, LOC but with diacritics removed)
-* Arabic script (*hamzaŧ* orthography rules are not implemented yet)
+* Arabic script (*hamzaŧ* orthography are implemented, but may require some additional testing)

 **NB:** The idea of **betaCode** is borrowed from the Classicists who developed ["a method of representing, using only ASCII characters, characters and formatting found in ancient Greek texts"](http://en.wikipedia.org/wiki/Beta_Code).
 The current **betaCode** is inspired by, and is therefore quite similar to, the [arabTex scheme](http://www2.informatik.uni-stuttgart.de/ivi/bs/research/arab_e.htm).
+Linguists working with Arabic are commonly using (Buckwalter transliteration)[http://en.wikipedia.org/wiki/Buckwalter_transliteration], which essentially is a betaCode, but less readable.

 ## Basic principles of *betaCode*:
 Every Arabic letter is betaCoded with its one-letter equivalent (thus pulling from different academic transliteration schemes),